Akankshadevloper/FullStack-Web-Application-/README.md

+# Project Title

-Used Technologies :-
+## Technologies Used

+### MongoDB
-𝗠𝗼𝗻𝗴𝗼𝗗𝗕 :- It's a NoSQL DB.
+MongoDB is a NoSQL database.

-𝗘𝘅𝗽𝗿𝗲𝘀𝘀 𝗝𝘀 :- It's a Node Js Framework(Backend)
-𝗥𝗲𝗮𝗰𝘁 𝗝𝘀 :- It's a JavaScript Library(Frontend)
-                   ● UI Design:- 𝗧𝗮𝗶𝗹𝘄𝗶𝗻𝗱 𝗖𝗦𝗦
+### Express.js
+Express.js is a Node.js framework for the backend.

+### React.js
+React.js is a JavaScript library for the frontend.

+- *UI Design*: Tailwind CSS

+### Node.js
-𝗡𝗼𝗱𝗲 𝗝𝘀:-  Help us to run Js on Server-side
+Node.js allows us to run JavaScript on the server-side.